Aurena Native Apps¶

-IFS Aurena Native Apps are the actual Aurena Native applications which need to be installed on a device.
-IFS Aurena Native Apps are distributed through the standard channels for the main different platforms in use.
+IFS Aurena Native applications refer to the suite of mobile applications for IFS Cloud, running natively on the mobile devices.
+The IFS Aurena Native Apps are distributed through the official stores for the main different platforms in use.

 In order to install an IFS Aurena Native App you need to fetch the app through the standard channels for the different platforms:

-In order to log in to an IFS App on a device, you need to specify
+In order to log in to an IFS Aurena Native App on a device, you need to specify

 - the Server-URL relevant for the IFS Cloud installation